 Changes may take a few minutes to take effect.

-You can copy the screen time routine and app blocking rules you've set up for another kid, saving you time.
+You can copy a child's screen time and app blocking rules to another child to save time.
+Learn how.

-You're also able to block a category while allowing an app within that category.
-For example, you can block the Social Media category and also allow the Discord app.
+You can also block a category while still allowing a specific app within it.
+For example, you can block the Social Media category while still allowing Discord.